Ohio to give $1 million to five vaccinated residents in weekly drawings

 Adults who have received at least their first dose of the vaccine will be entered into a separate drawing, also scheduled to be announced on May 26.

-“This announcement will occur each Wednesday for 5 weeks and the winner each when she will receive 1 million dollars,” said DeWine.
+“This announcement will occur each Wednesday for 5 weeks and the winner each when she will receive $1 million,” said DeWine.
 A web page will be open for people to sign up for the drawing, sponsored by the Ohio Department of Health.

 Money for the lottery comes from federal coronavirus relief funds.
 The Ohio lottery will conduct the draw.
 To be eligible to win, you must be at least 18 years of age or older.
 On the day of the draw, you must be Ohio resident and vaccinated before the drawing.